 The Profile is documented in terms of “Actors” performing “Activities”.
 Equipment, software, staff or sites may claim conformance to this Profile as one or more of the “Actors” in the following table.

 Conformant Actors shall support the listed Activities by conforming to all requirements in the referenced Section.

-Section 3 Table 1: Actors and Required Activities
+Table 1: Actors and Required Activities